-The illustration on page 12 shows an RGB color mixing LED device.
-There are 4 wires: a black wire for the 12V common positive (+), and three colored wires, red/green/blue, for the three unique negative leads.
-The color of the common positive may vary, it is not always black.
+The illustration on page 12 shows an RGB color-mixing LED device.
+There are 4 wires: a grey wire for the 12V common positive (+), and three colored wires, red/green/blue, for the three unique negative leads.
+The color of the common positive may vary, it is not always grey.

-The common positive should be connected to the yellow terminal of DimA.
-All of the (+) terminals, red and yellow, are connected together inside the DMX4dim-500.
-Using the DimA connection is recommended because it is closest to the power input (+) connection, reducing heat and resistance along the positive leg of the circuit.
+The common positive wire should be connected to the (+) under DimA.
+All of the (+) terminals are connected together inside the DMX4dim.
+Using the DimA (+) connection is recommended because it is closest to the power input (+) connection, reducing heat and resistance along the positive leg of the circuit.

-Dimming happens on the negative (-) connections.
-The red wire should be connected to the grey (-) connection for DimA.
-The green wire should be connected to the grey (-) terminal for DimB.
-The blue wire should be connected to the grey (-) terminal for DimC.
+Dimming happens on the negative (-) terminals.

+The red wire should be connected to the negative (-) terminal under DimA.
+The green wire should be connected to the negative (-) terminal under DimB.
+The blue wire should be connected to the negative (-) terminal under DimC.

-If using an RGBA or RGBW fixture, the fourth wire (usually yellow or white) should be connected to the grey (-) terminal for DimD.
+If using an RGBA or RGBW fixture, the fourth wire (usually yellow or white) should be connected to the negative (-) terminal under DimD.